urduhack/urduhack/docs/quickstart/preprocess.rst

 Replace Currency Symbols
 ------------------------
-To replace a currency symbol, we will utilize :py:mod:`~urduhack.preprocess.replace_currency_symbols`.
+To replace a currency symbol, we will utilize :py:func:`~urduhack.preprocess.replace_currency_symbols` function from :py:mod:`~urduhack.preprocess.utils` module.
 A currency symbols will be replaced by its respective representation in characters like $ will be replaced by USD.::